FedML-AI/doc.fedml.ai/docs/deploy/manage_endpoint.md

 To edit / configure the replicas, you can click the "Edit" button on the endpoint page.
 ![EditEndpointButton.png](pics%2FEditEndpointButton.png)

-Then you can edit the replica number.
+Then you can edit the replica number, and click the "Update" button.
 ![EditReplicaNum.png](pics%2FEditReplicaNum.png)